dagimg-dot/TuneIn/README.md

 ## TuneIn - For you favorite songs

-- TuneIn is a music platform has the basic CRUD functionalities but for music.
+- TuneIn is a music platform that has the basic CRUD functionalities but for music.

 ## Techcnologies Used